-National Patriotic Instructor Walter A. Waterman's report shows National Patriotic Instructor in the preparation of syllabus for the teacha vast amount of research in the presents.
+National Patriotic Instructor Walter A. Waterman's report shows a vast amount of research in the preparation of syllabus for the teaching of Patriotism in our American Schools.
 This should be invaluable in the inculcation of lofty ideals in the youth of our land.

-National Chaplain, J. Kirkwood Craig, is to be commended for his splendid work, particularly in the beautiful and impressive way our Annual Memorial Service was carried out.
-His recommendation our Annual Memorial Service was carried out.
-His recommendation our Annual Memorial Service was carried out.
-His recommendation our Annual Memorial Service was carried out. that the Department Chapters and the Memorial Day is concurred in.
+National Chaplain, J. Kirkwood Craig, is to be commended for National Chaplain, J. Kirkwood Craig, is to be commended for his splendid work, particularly in the beautiful and impressive way our Annual Memorial Service was carried out.
+His recommendation out Annual Memorial Service was carried out.
+His recommendation that the Department Chaplain who is in office on Memorial Day be that the Department Chaplain who is in office on Memorial Day is concurred in.